willfindlay/adaptivesec-F2020/journal/01-core-wars.md

 I have a lot more thoughts on this, so that will be my focus for the rest of this entry.

+Of particular interest to me was the description of a CoreWar-like sumulation that involved random mutations of programs, "Left Hand of God" by Stahl.
+This simulation sounds like a more simplistic and earlier version of the Tierra project (next week's reading).
+Unfortunately, it seems like the simulation was slightly too simplistic for its own good, producing no interesting results.
+I would be curious to find out whether "Left Hand of God" was an early inspiration for the Tierra work (it certainly seems that at least CoreWar played a significant role).

+The "Animal" game is an interesting example of an otherwise benign program ruined by a terrible design choice.
+Such a program today would almost certainly be considered malware (although accidentally writing such a program would also be at least much more difficult if not impossible given the protection constraints imposed by modern operating systems).
+Indeed, a common theme among the early examples of malware discussed in this article is that many of them were made possible by an utter lack of protection in the host operating systems.
+For instance, the Apple Worm exploited the fact that the Apple II offers very little memory protection, imposing no limited address space for a running program and zero separation between userspace and kernelspace.

 ## Third Article

 ## Fourth Article